Indie Poetry

 love is just too big to know

-straddling april’s winter when the heart is only half whole
+straddling april’s winter when the heart is only half

 for pouring myself onto misguided streets